Paquito D'Rivera: Career

 D'Rivera has performed in venues such as Carnegie Hall and played with the National Symphony Orchestra, London Symphony Orchestra, London Philharmonic Orchestra, Florida Philharmonic Orchestra, Bronx Arts Ensemble, Puerto Rico Symphony Orchestra, YOA Orchestra of the Americas, Costa Rica National Symphony, American Youth Philharmonic, and Simón Bolívar Symphony Orchestra.

 Throughout his career in the United States, D'Rivera's albums have received reviews from critics and have hit the top of the jazz charts.
 His albums have shown a progression that demonstrates his extraordinary abilities in bebop, classical and Latin/Caribbean music.
 D'Rivera's expertise transcends musical genres as he is the only artist to ever have won Grammy Awards in both Classical and Latin Jazz categories.

 D'Rivera was a judge for the 5th and 8th annual Independent Music Awards to support independent artists.

 Paquito D'Rivera Quintet

 The band backing D'Rivera consists of Peruvian bassist Oscar Stagnaro, Argentinean trumpeter Diego Urcola, American drummer Mark Walker, and pianist Alex Brown.
 As a whole they are named the "Paquito D'Rivera Quintet" and under this name they were awarded the Latin Grammy Award for Best Latin Jazz Album for the album Live at the Blue Note in 2001.

 Personal life

 D'Rivera resides in North Bergen, New Jersey.
+In 2001 D'Rivera purchased a $750,000 colonial-style home, which is located on Boulevard East, overlooking the Hudson River.
+In September 2023, he put the home up for sale for $1.75 million.